 The city of Hayward is building a pedestrian-friendly downtown, balancing the mix of housing, retail, office spaces and restaurants -- with the Civic Center at the center, symbolizing a strong heritage and ability to change with the times.
 The city boasts its dedication to encourage new businesses to move there, along with expanding their sales tax base and strengthening their economy.
 Recently, Hayward made the Top Five List of Best-Wired Locations in the Country.

 Directions to our San Francisco office from Hayward are as follows: Take Interstate 880 to Interstate 80 and then the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
-The office is at 96 Jessie St.
+The office is at 100 Pine St #1250.